 You'll also have the opportunity to explore the Rainbow Serpent walk, and perhaps even learn to throw a boomerang!

-Another adventure of the day on your Kuranda tour is riding an Army Duck through the Kuranda rainforest.
+Another adventure of the day on your Kuranda day tour is riding an Army Duck through the Kuranda Rainforest.

 These remarkable vehicles travel on land and propel through rivers, as a friendly guide points out native flora and fauna.

 If you happen to miss native Australian wildlife on this part of the tour, don't fret!